klok0693/demo/documentation/module_structure.md

 - util

 This module is intentionally isolated so that UI concerns do not leak into the core logic.

+## 🪟 Swing Module

+The swing module contains all Swing/AWT-specific code and provides a complete alternative UI implementation.

+📦 Typical contents:
+- Swing components and panels
+- Custom renderers and painters
+- Event handling and input translation
+- Swing-based application launcher

+🎯 Key responsibilities:
+- Rendering the application using Swing/AWT
+- Handling user input via Swing event mechanisms
+- Mapping Swing events to domain actions
+- Providing a functional UI without JavaFX dependencies

+🔗 Dependencies:

+api

+core

+model

+realization

+util

+This module demonstrates that the application can be ported to a different UI toolkit without duplicating logic or relying on hybrid solutions like JFXPanel.

 ## 🧬 Realization Module